Meet Martha, the Mother of Mini-Mushroom Fruiting Chamber!

 Word to the Wise:

 Mushrooms release millions, billions, and sometimes trillions of spores, called a “spore load.”
-Oyster mushrooms have especially prolific spore loads.
+Oyster and Reishi mushrooms have especially prolific spore loads.
 Inhaling this load is not good for your lungs.
 YOU NEED TO EXHAUST YOUR GREENHOUSE TO THE OUTSIDE.
 Ok, now that that’s handled, let’s show you how to do this.

 Step 1: Text exhaust fan, measure from greenhouse to outside